 Resources

-To evaluate whether the cluster is underutilized or at capacity, monitor how the infrastructure and resources are used.
+To evaluate whether a cluster is underutilized or at capacity, monitor how the infrastructure and resources are used.
 It is crucial to keep track of node health and availability to determine whether there are enough resources and nodes accessible to replicate applications.
 Finally, monitor resource or chargeback utilization for each project or team.

-Why monitoring Kubernetes is Important?
+Why is monitoring Kubernetes Important?

 Proactive cluster management is made possible with the aid of Kubernetes monitoring, a type of reporting.
 Cluster monitoring tools make it easier to manage containerized infrastructure by keeping track of how memory, CPU, and storage are being used.
 When the required number of pods is not operating, resource usage is about to reach critical levels, or misconfiguration prevents nodes or pods from joining the cluster, cluster operators can monitor and get alerts.